- Eight other Justices as heads of courts

-The National Judicial Council (NJC) on Wednesday recommended Justice Ibrahim Tanko Muhammad to President Muhammadu Buhari for appointment as substantive Chief Justice of Nigeria (CJN).
+The National Judicial Council (NJC) wednesday recommended Justice Ibrahim Tanko Muhammad to President Muhammadu Buhari for appointment as the substantive Chief Justice of Nigeria (CJN).

-The Council took the decision to recommend Justice Muhammad at an emergency meeting held Wednesday July 10 in Abuja.
+The council took the decision to recommend Justice Muhammad at an emergency meeting held yesterday in Abuja.

-According to a statement from the NJC’s Director of Information, Soji Oye, the meeting which was initially presided over by Justice Umaru Abdullahi, apart from the appointment of the CJN reached other important issues relating to the judiciary in the country.
+According to a statement by the NJC’s Director of Information, Soji Oye, the meeting, which was initially presided over by Justice Umaru Abdullahi, apart from the appointment of the CJN, reached other important issues relating to the judiciary in the country.

-“Subsequently, the plenary of the Meeting presided over by the Acting Chief Justice of Nigeria, Hon.
-Dr. Justice I. T. Muhammad, CFR, recommended to the Governors of Sokoto, Lagos, Anambra, Ebonyi, Niger, Taraba, Kano, and Jigawa States, eight (8) successful candidates for appointment as Chief Judges and Grand Kadis for the States”, the statement read in part.
+“Subsequently, the plenary of the meeting presided over by the Acting Chief Justice of Nigeria, Hon.
+Dr. Justice I. T. Muhammad, recommended to the governors of Sokoto, Lagos, Anambra, Ebonyi, Niger, Taraba, Kano, and Jigawa states, eight successful candidates for appointment as Chief Judges and Grand Kadis for the states”, the statement said.

-“Council at the Meeting commended President Muhammadu Buhari, GCFR, for his unequivocal position on the financial autonomy for the States Judiciary and called on the various State Executives to as a matter of urgency, commence its immediate implementation.
-It posited that this is not only in line with the Constitutional dictates, but presently the Judicial position”, the statement added.
+“Council at the meeting commended President Muhammadu Buhari, for his unequivocal position on the financial autonomy for the states’ judiciary and called on the various state executives to as a matter of urgency, commence its immediate implementation.
+It posited that this is not only in line with the Constitutional dictates, but presently the judicial position,” the statement added.